Skip to main content

 • Trust documents and trustee ID (if a trust is the beneficiary)

 Life insurance claims cannot be filed online through AFmobile; they must be submitted by mail, fax, or email.
-The Claimant's Statement (BN-151) is available at americanfidelity.com/media/1193/bn-151.pdf and filing instructions are sent to the named beneficiary(ies) upon notification of the death.
-All U.S. beneficiaries must submit a Form W-9.
-If the policy is within the two-year contestability period, additional documentation will be required.
+The Life Insurance Claim Form / Statement of Claimant (form BN-151(WS)-0621) is available at americanfidelity.com/media/ggpdzbtl/bn-151.pdf and filing instructions are sent to the named beneficiary(ies) upon notification of the death.
+A certified death certificate showing cause and manner of death is required, plus a completed IRS Form W-9 for each payee.
+If the policy is within the two-year contestability period, additional documentation (including an Authorization to Use or Disclose Protected Information) will be required.
 For accidental death benefit claims, furnish a detailed police report, coroner's report, toxicology report, and newspaper clippings if applicable.
-For policies with a face value under $25,000, a copy of the death certificate is accepted; for $25,000 and over, a certified original is required.
-The location of death does not impact payment, including deaths outside the United States.
+Claims by an estate require certified appointment papers signed by the executor; a will is not accepted as proof of authority.
+If a trust is the beneficiary, the trustee signs on behalf of the trust and submits a copy of the trust certificate or memorandum of trust.

 Processing timelines at American Fidelity: Claims are generally processed within seven business days once all required documentation is received.
 Direct deposit payments may arrive in as little as one day after processing.
 Delays may occur if documentation is incomplete, the policy is within the two-year contestability period, or if the circumstances of death require further investigation.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

-American Fidelity requires several documents to process a claim, including Completed Claimant's Statement form (BN-151), Certified death certificate showing final cause and manner of death (copy accepted for policies under $25,000 face value), and Government-issued ID for the beneficiary, and additional documentation depending on the account type.
+American Fidelity requires several documents to process a claim, including Completed Statement of Claimant / Life Insurance Claim Form (BN-151), Certified death certificate showing the cause and manner of death, and IRS Form W-9 for each payee (beneficiary, assignee, trustee, estate administrator, or guardian of a minor), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

 Yes.
 An ILIT can own an American Fidelity life insurance policy, removing the death benefit from the grantor's taxable estate.
-The trust can own the policy from inception, or an existing policy can be transferred to the trust, subject to a three-year lookback rule under IRC Section 2035.
+The trust can own the policy from inception, or an existing policy can be transferred to the trust using the Ownership Change form (PS-140) available at https://americanfidelity.com/support/forms/.
+The three-year lookback rule under IRC Section 2035 applies: if the insured dies within three years of an ownership transfer, the death benefit may still be included in the taxable estate.
 Once transferred, the grantor permanently relinquishes control.
-Contact American Fidelity at 800-662-1113 to request an assignment form for ILIT ownership transfer.
+All trustees must sign the form and submit the Declaration of Trust page.
 American Fidelity does not set up ILITs; you must work with an estate attorney to establish one.

 Call American Fidelity at 800-662-1113 or email afa-life-claims@americanfidelity.com to report the death.
-A Claimant's Statement (form BN-151) and filing instructions will be sent to the named beneficiary(ies).
-Complete the form and submit it along with a certified death certificate (copy accepted for policies under $25,000) and IRS Form W-9 for each U.S. beneficiary.
+A Statement of Claimant / Life Insurance Claim Form (BN-151) and filing instructions will be sent to the named beneficiary(ies).
+Complete the form and submit it along with a certified death certificate showing the cause and manner of death and an IRS Form W-9 for each payee.
 Mail to P.O.
 Box 25160, Oklahoma City, OK 73125-0160, fax to 800-818-3453, or email to afa-life-claims@americanfidelity.com.
 Life insurance claims cannot be filed online through AFmobile.

 American Fidelity generally processes life insurance death claims within seven business days once all required documentation is received.
 Beneficiaries who set up direct deposit may receive payment in as little as one day after processing.
 To file a claim, call 800-662-1113 or email afa-life-claims@americanfidelity.com.
-A Claimant's Statement (BN-151) and filing instructions will be sent to the named beneficiary(ies).
-Required documents include the completed claim form, a certified death certificate (copy accepted for policies under $25,000 face value), and an IRS Form W-9 for each U.S. beneficiary.
+A Statement of Claimant / Life Insurance Claim Form (BN-151) and filing instructions will be sent to the named beneficiary(ies).
+Required documents include the completed claim form, a certified death certificate showing the cause and manner of death, and an IRS Form W-9 for each payee.

 Yes.
 Policyholders can manage their American Fidelity insurance products and reimbursement accounts online at americanfidelity.com or through the AFmobile app.
 Online account access allows beneficiary updates for certain products, policy information review, and claims filing for supplemental insurance products through AFQuickClaims.
 Life insurance death claims cannot be filed online through AFmobile and must be submitted by mail, fax, or email to afa-life-claims@americanfidelity.com.